-Day 1: Arrival Ben Gurion Airport
+Day 1: Arrival at Ben Gurion Airport

 Day 2: Tel Aviv Culinary Tour

 We will begin the day in Levinsky Market, famous for their various pungent spices.
-You will learn about the history of the Balkan Jewish settlers from the 1930s who originated the “shuk” (bazaar market), and how Persian immigrants blended in their flavors to the mix.
+You will learn about the history of the Balkan Jewish settlers from the 1930s who originated the “shuk” (bazaar market), and how Persian immigrants blended in their flavors to the culture.

 Then, we will go to Tel Aviv’s most popular shuk, the Carmel Market, for a tasting tour of the most incredible, mouthwatering bites Israel has to offer.
 Optionally, we could also take a cooking class, so you can take home some Mediterranean cooking skills.